-Treatments for a diagnosed carpal tunnel syndrome should begin as early as possible.
-If the patient experience moderate symptoms, wrist splinting and other conservative treatment options can help.
-For severe symptoms or patients not responding to conservative treatments, surgery may be considered in order to relieve the pressure on the median nerve.
+Treatments should begin as early as possible.
+However, if moderate symptoms are experienced, wrist splinting can help.
+In fact, for severe symptoms, surgery should be considered to relieve the pressure on the median nerve.

-When the symptoms are severe and other conservative treatments don’t work, surgery may be considered.
-The most common surgical procedure is carpal tunnel release which normally involves severing a ligament around the wrist to reduce the pressure on the median nerve.
-There are two methods to perform this type of surgery:
+When symptoms are severe, surgery should be considered.
+The most common procedure is carpal tunnel release.
+This involves severing a ligament around the wrist.
+For the purpose of, reducing pressure on the median nerve.

-- Endoscopic surgery – the surgeon severs the carpal ligament through one or two small incisions (~ 1/2 inch) in the wrist and palm helped by a microscope-like device and a camera attached to it to see inside the carpal tunnel.
+- Endoscopic surgery – The surgeon severs the carpal ligament through one or two small incisions in the wrist and palm.
+Therefore, providing a better view of the carpal tunnel with help from a microscope-like camera.

-- Open surgery – the traditional procedure where the surgeon makes an incision (up to 2 inches) in the wrist to cut the carpal ligament in order to widen the carpal tunnel.
-This procedure is performed on an outpatient basis.
+- Open surgery – This is the traditional procedure where the surgeon makes an incision (up to 2 inches) in the wrist to cut the carpal ligament.
+However, it is done to widen the tunnel.
+The beig said, the procedure is performed on an outpatient basis.